jasmine/jasmine-gem/README.markdown

 `rake jasmine:ci`

 which will run your Jasmine suites using selenium and rspec.
 This task is suitable for running in continuous integration environments.
+There is currently a known issue using this rake task with RSpec2 beta.

 Simple Configuration: